ALISON MARIELLA DÉSIR aka Powdered Feet

 (listen to how she got started running HERE)

 Alison has a wealth of grassroots marketing experience as well as expertise in building authentic and engaging communities around health and wellness.
 Alison is CPR/AED certified, a USATF level 1 certified coach and an RRCA certified coach.
 Alison uses all of these skills and experiences to help others take the necessary steps to create positive change in their lives and find meaning on the run.
-Alison holds her BA in History, MA in Latin American and Caribbean Regional Studies, and MA in Counseling Psychology, all from Columbia University.
+Alison holds her BA in History, MA in Latin American and Caribbean Regional Studies, and EdM in Counseling Psychology, all from Columbia University.